 - Professional furniture consignors

-- Slower selling — higher price tags = more thoughtful buyers
+- Potentially slower selling—higher price tags = more thoughtful buyers

-- Selling fees — Chairish takes up to 30% of the selling price to account for their full-service model
+- High selling fees—Chairish takes up to 30% of the selling price to account for their full-service model

 OfferUp